opensearch-project/sql/docs/user/ppl/cmd/stats.rst

 Description
 >>>>>>>>>>>

-Usage: TAKE(field [, size [, from]]).
+Usage: TAKE(field [, size]).
 Return original values of a field.

 * field: mandatory.
 The field must be a text field.
-* size: optional number.
+* size: optional integer.
 The number of values should be returned.
 Default is 10.
-* from: optional number.
-The number of values should be skipped.
-Default is 0.

 Example::